 Like a typical scene out of a movie.
 Not very welcoming weather.

 We must have brought the stormy weather from Scotland with us, lol.
-But who cares, I was in Japan and even with the bad weather I was already taking in the local surroundings as we walked along.
+But who cares, I was in Japan and even with the bad weather I was excited and was already taking in the local surroundings as we walked along.

 It turns out we had got out at the wrong exit at the train station so we had to make our way back round.